chenxiaolong/DualBootPatcher/README.jflte.txt

 free space needed is the size of the original file + the extracted size of the file.
 For Windows, this is the amount of space you need on the C: drive.

-To use the GUI on Linux, make sure PyQt5 for Python 3 is installed.

 Donators:

 Thanks to all the donators for supporting this project!